PyWiFeS/pipeline/README.md

     One solution could be to modify the JSON files for including the specific parameters for each function.
 Then, move the function definitions outside the `main()` function, ensuring they got the necessary parameters as arguments.
 This will make the code more modular and maintainable.

+- The pipeline currently depends on scipy==1.9.1 and numpy<2.0.
+Upgrading to numpy 2.0 would require redefining some functions in the code and addressing the fact that numpy 2.0 is incompatible with scipy 1.9.1.
+Therefore, updating to numpy 2.0 would also necessitate upgrading SciPy and redefining some functions throughout the pipeline.

 ## Reporting Issues or Suggestions
 If you encounter any issues or have suggestions for improving the pipeline, please [**open a new issue**](https://github.com/PyWiFeS/pipeline/issues) in the `issues` tab and fill out the provided template.
 Your feedback is very valuable!